-Proof Starting with set { Π } for the conclusion $\Pi \rightarrow B$, perform all possible inferences in the calculus, using the given premises to perform substitutions.
+Proof Starting with set $\{\Pi\}$ for the conclusion $\Pi \rightarrow B$, perform all possible inferences in the calculus, using the given premises to perform substitutions.
 Remove trees which are subtrees of other ones.
 (These are implied.)
 This process will stop after finitely many steps.
 It only produces trees richer than the original one - which therefore imply it, in an obvious sense.
 Now, suppose some tree Π_i in the resulting set has root literals whose conjunction fails to imply B. It gives a counter-model to the implication as follows.
 Take Π_i itself as a model, with only the atomic relations described, and only those atomic propositions true at each node that are explicitly indicated at it.
 Evidently, B fails at the root.
 But, each premise is true at every node in this model.
 For, if its antecedent tree is true at a node, then it 'fits' inside Π_i (this is because of the special form of the corresponding modal formulas), and hence, it would have given rise to a further I-move adding literals.
 In general, this will be a disjunction, whence a further II-move was applied, yielding trees with extra literals (as compared with Π_i).
-Not all of these can have been removed by III-moves, or Π_i would not have made itinto the final set.
-But the other situations are impossible, too, as Π_i then have been removed for not being maximal.
+Not all of these can have been removed by III-moves, or Π_i would not have made it into the final set.
+But the other situations are impossible, too, as Π_i would then have been removed for not being maximal.
 The outcome must be that no antecedent of a premise is true at any node in our model - and hence all premises hold vacuously.

 A complete calculus of task inference is no surprise.
 Inference between plan implications is decidable, even with premises read universally (ELD, Chapter 7, Theorem 10).

-Program Operations for Hoare-Style Conclusions Is there a standard procedure for linearizing statements $\Pi \rightarrow B$ into standard correctness assertions $A \rightarrow_S B$, of course, for suitable complex programs S ?
+Program Operations for Hoare-Style Conclusions Is there a standard procedure for linearizing statements $\Pi \to B$ into standard correctness assertions $A \to_S B$, of course, for suitable complex programs S?
 The matter is not entirely clear.
 Branching tree patterns call for parallel program operators, going beyond dynamic logic.
-E.g., premises $A \rightarrow_S B$, $C \rightarrow_T D$ suggest a conclusion $A \wedge C \rightarrow_U B \wedge D$ for some new program U. One option for U might be Boolean intersection $S \cap T$.
+E.g., premises $A \to_S B$, $C \to_T D$ suggest a conclusion $A \wedge C \to_U B \wedge D$ for some new program U. One option for U might be Boolean intersection $S \cap T$.
 But we can also use new parallel operators.
-Tree transcription of our premises suggests a conclusion $(P_SA \wedge P_TC) \rightarrow B \wedge D$, whose linearisation might read $\underline{true} \rightarrow ((A)?;S) || ((B)?;T)C$.
+Tree transcription of our premises suggests a conclusion $(P_S A \wedge P_T C) \to B \wedge D$, whose linearisation might read $\underline{\text{true}} \to ((A)?;S)\Pi((B)?;T)C$.
 A third option are n-ary modalities directly over tree-like structures (cf. Hollenberg 1998), that support parallel programs.
 The design of a suitably expressive repertoire of program operations for our task calculus remains open.
-But then, trees themselves may bejust as convenient representations of plans.
+But then, trees themselves may be just as convenient representations of plans.

 Synthesizing Plans The Tree Calculus also helps synthesize plans out of premise routines.
-Now, we have 'resource propositions' \mathbf{A} and a 'goal' \mathbf{G} , and a 'plan' is a tree with leaves from \mathbf{A} only which implies \mathbf{G} .
-One procedure enumerates all possible resource-to-goal implications from the given premises (with their plan trees).
+Now, we have 'resource propositions' A and a 'goal' G, and a 'plan' is a tree with leaves from A only which implies G. One procedure enumerates all possible resource-togoal implications from the given premises (with their plan trees).
 A finite upper bound to the number of the latter can be computed in advance (it only depends on the proposition letters occurring in the problem).
-Then, we solve the standard propositional search problem from \mathbf{A} to \mathbf{G} using the derived implications.
+Then, we solve the standard propositional search problem from A to G using the derived implications.
 An associated plan with intermediate actions arises from successive leaf substitution of trees for auxiliary implications.